tue-alga/cartocrow/doc/pages/main_page.md

 * The **renderer** module implements an interface that can be used to render maps.
 Each map type provides a \ref cartocrow::renderer:GeometryPainting "GeometryPainting", which can be handed to a \ref cartocrow::renderer::GeometryRenderer "GeometryRenderer" to draw it.
 In particular, the \ref cartocrow::renderer::IpeRenderer "IpeRenderer" renders the painting to an [Ipe](https://ipe.otfried.org) drawing, while the \ref cartocrow::renderer::GeometryWidget "GeometryWidget" renders the painting to a \ref QWidget for inclusion in a Qt application.
   _Author: Willem Sonke_

+* The **circle_segment_helpers** module provides helper functions for working with geometry that consist of line segments and circular arcs.
+The geometry classes use CGAL's circle-segment traits.
+Notable functions in this module compute circle (bi)tangents and a convex hull of circles.
+Additionally, the module provides a wrapper around the CavalierContours library, which is used to provide offset and smoothing operators on a set of circle-segment polygons.
+  _Author: Steven van den Broek_